 Music In Detention works through music to give a voice to immigration detainees and create channels of communication between them, immigration detention staff, local communities and the wider public.

 "On behalf of 8S we would like to thank you for everything you've done with us during this project.
 Thank you for helping us understand what an IRC is and why you guys are there.
 Thank you for telling us stories even when they must have been hard to tell.
 Once again, a big cheers for all you've done, and we hope one day you will be free and reunited with your friends and family."

 Pupils of 8S

 "The project gave the students the opportunity to consider what life inside an Immigration Removal Centre is like and the different emotions detainees go through.
-The musicians who led the workshops, Shammi and Tom, used a melody from Punjab as a catapult for musical creativity.
+The musicians who led the workshops used a melody from Punjab as a catapult for musical creativity.
 Throughout the project the students and detainees were able to exchange messages and musical compositions, examining topics such as 'home', 'loneliness' and 'isolation', and wove these themes into their music.
 All who participated in the project were thoroughly engaged and it was rewarding to see the high level of work that the students had produced."

 Penny Maas, Ruislip High School